vamp666/practicum_data_science/README.md

 ![certificate(short version)](https://github.com/vamp666/practicum_data_science/blob/main/rdm.jpg)

-This repository includes projects that I completed during my training at the Yandex.Practicum.
+This repository includes projects that I did during my training at the Yandex.Practicum.

 All of them are .ipynb files.